PetrosyanHaykk/PetrosyanHaykk/README.md

 # 💫 About Me:
+Hello , I'm Hayk.
-Motivated and detail-oriented Machine Learning<br>and Deep Learning enthusiast with foundational<br>knowledge in data science and programming.<br>Passionate about leveraging data to drive<br>innovation and build impactful AI solutions.
-Adept<br>at learning quickly and working collaboratively in<br>dynamic environments.
-Engaged in continuous<br>learning and practical exploration of machine<br>learning and deep learning concepts.
-Seeking<br>opportunities to grow professionally and apply my<br>expertise to meaningful challenges in machine<br>learning and data science.
+Motivated and detail-oriented Machine Learning and Deep Learning enthusiast with foundational knowledge in data science and programming.
+Passionate about leveraging data to drive innovation and build impactful AI solutions.
+Adept at learning quickly and working collaboratively in dynamic environments.
+Engaged in continuous learning and practical exploration of machine learning and deep learning concepts.
+Seeking opportunities to grow professionally and apply my expertise to meaningful challenges in machine learning and data science.

 ## 🌐 Socials: